Descent098/ahd/docs/usage.md

 ## Wildcards and Cross platform paths

+In ahd paths are normalized across os's and wildcards are supported.

+### Platform normalization steps

+**TL;DR**: use unix-style paths (/ and include ~ for the home directory) even on windows.

-Paths in ahd are automatically platform agnostic (unless you manually edit the config file).
+**The long version**: Paths in ahd are automatically platform agnostic (unless you manually edit the config file).
+This means that when you register a command in windows the paths are preprocessed to change \\ to / in the config file, and ~ to the USERPROFILE environment variable, then postprocessed back when running commands.
+Functionally this means you can use the exact same configuration across platforms if you use the unix path idiosyncrasies (~ and /).

+### Wildcards

 Additionally you can specify wildcards to say "all directories in a given pattern".
 Under the hood this is done through the [glob](https://docs.python.org/3/library/glob.html) module in python (note there must be an asterisk or else it will register as a literal character), but the basics are that an asterisk delimits "any directory".
 So for example if you wanted to register a command to "git pull" all folders in a directory you could use:

 ```powershell
 ahd register git-upt "git pull" "C:\Users\Kieran\Desktop\Development\Canadian Coding\*"